Vishnu0208/trendspot-influencer-feed/README.md

 There are several ways of editing your application.

-**Use Lovable**
+**Use**

-Simply visit the [Lovable Project](https://lovable.dev/projects/de4f0dae-b7ba-46d1-8d49-be820142e9d1) and start prompting.
+Simply visit the [Influencer Project](https://lovable.dev/projects/de4f0dae-b7ba-46d1-8d49-be820142e9d1) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made will be committed automatically to this repo.

 **Use your preferred IDE**